inkytonik/skink/Docker.md

-Instructions for using Docker to get a test VM for running Skink in a BenchExec setup.
+Instructions for using Docker to get a test VM for running Skink including with a BenchExec setup.

+Note that the fshell-w2t witness validator used by the Skink tests and Benchexec doesn't run properly on recent Mac OS X versions, since they can't compile 32-bit applications any more.
+Thus to do full validation on the Mac you need to use the Docker image.
+Running Skink itself locally on a Mac is still fine if you have the SMT solvers installed.

 #### Install Docker